 The brain generates commands for target tissues and the spinal cord acts as a conduit, connecting the brain to peripheral tissues via the PNS.
 The brain is divided into the cerebrum, diencephalon, cerebellum, and brainstem.
 The spinal cord is continuous with the brainstem.

-Get started with central nervous system anatomy through our comprehensive articles.
+Get started with central nervous system anatomy and the development of the central nervous system.

 Cerebrum and cerebral cortex